SushanRu/TASSEL-workshop/README.md

 Date: January 14, 2021

 Intructors:
-Dr. Parbin Bajgain
+Dr. Prabin Bajgain  Email: bajga002@umn.edu
-Dr. Sushan Ru
+Dr. Sushan Ru Email: sru@umn.edu

 # Description
 This half-day workshop aims to cover some common features of the TASSEL software.
 We will give an overview of TASSEL functions and then dive deeper into file format conversion, genotype imputation and LD, PCA, Kinship, GWAS analysis.